Alexandra-Kaplan/Alexandra-Kaplan.github.io/README.md

 ![Where Do Lehigh Students Live](https://user-images.githubusercontent.com/90854928/134537575-21b3f784-dd57-4b80-a5de-f665308f915b.png)

 # Which Mental Health Issues are Negatively Impacting the Academic Performance of College Students?

+This is an infographic about .
+The data source that I used is [Consequences of Student Mental Health Issues](https://www.sprc.org/colleges-universities/consequences)

 ![Which Mental Health Issues are Negatively Impacting the Academic Performance of College students?](https://i.postimg.cc/Pq6YMgHr/Stress-Management.jpg)